 Want to grow your own food—right in your yard?
 The Food Project believes that everyone who wants to grow their own food should have access to adequate, toxin-free growing space.
-To this end, we have built more than 1,300 raised-bed gardens through Build-a-Garden.
-Read more about this initiative in Greater Boston and on the North Shore.
+To this end, we have built more than 1,300 raised-bed gardens through our Build-a-Garden initiative.
+Do you want to start growing this year?

 The Food Project’s Build-a-Garden initiative supports low- to moderate-income households in Roxbury, Dorchester, and Mattapan and organizations who want to grow their own food.
 We provide you with: